-Although trigger points are the cause of major problems for many people, most of them don’t connect their pain or other health problems to them, and therefore never find an answer to their disease.
+Although trigger points are the cause of major problems for many people, most of them don’t connect their pain or other health problems to them, and therefore never find an answer to their injury or complaint.

-As trigger points are in many instances the root cause of pain and bodily dysfunction, it is important that everybody understands just what they are and why treatment needs to be specific.
+As trigger points are in many instances the root cause of pain and musculoskeletal dysfunction, it is important that everybody understands just what they are and why treatment needs to be specific.

 Usually people have dozens if not hundreds of sore spots in their muscles.
 Often you only become aware of them when a massage therapist applies pressure on them.

-At ToThePoint Massage we are trained to identify these trigger points and work with you to reduce / eliminate them.
+At ToThePoint Massage we are trained to identify these little contraction knots and work with you to reduce / eliminate them.

-Pain caused by trigger points can be felt in your shoulders, back, hip, knees and almost any and every spot in your body.
+Pain caused by trigger points can be felt in your shoulders, back, hip, knees, and almost any and every spot in your body.
 This type of pain may be very short (some seconds) in duration, or may last some hours.
-It may even become chronic, and affect you for decades.
+It may become chronic, and affect you for decades.